 Animal spirits | Full of cheers | The actor was full of animal spirits. |

-At daggers drawn | Conflictions | The two friends are at dagger dawn these days. |
+At daggers drawn | Conflicts | The two friends are at daggers drawn these days. |

-At sixes and seven | Without proper arrangement | His books were lying at six and seven. |
+At sixes and sevens | Without proper arrangement | His books were lying at six and seven. |

-At a stone through | Near | Our house is a stone through from Salma’s. |
+At a stone’s throw | Near | Our house is a stone’s throw from Salma’s. |

-Back out | U-turn | He promised to help me but now he has backed out. |
+Back out | U-turn | He promised to help me, but now he has backed out. |

 Back up | Care for | We back up the rights of Kashmiris. |